 A total of £1m of National Lottery funding has been earmarked for the open call from the £55m sector stimulation pot, with successful solutions possibly being awarded up to £50,000.

-As part of delivering on these priorities, we want to offer some specific reassurances to any individual or organisation who receives funding, or any other type of support from us, for their work.
+As part of delivering on these priorities, we wanted to offer some specific reassurances to any individual or organisation who receives funding, or any other type of support from us, for their work.

 On 17 March we confirmed that, for an initial period of three months, we'd introduced significant flexibility to reflect current circumstances in how we manage that support.

-This has since been extended until the end of the financial year (31 March 2021).
+This was then extended until the end of the financial year (31 March 2021).